jeftegoes/AwsOverview/Machine Learning/Amazon Bedrock.md

 - Scores are calculated automatically.
 - Model scores are calculated using various statistical methods (e.g. BERTScore, F1...).

 ## 8.2.
-Note on Benchmark Datasets
+Benchmark Datasets

 - Curated collections of data designed specifically at evaluating the performance of language models.
 - Wide range of topics, complexities, linguistic phenomena.
 - **Helpful to measure:** Accuracy, speed and efficiency, scalability.
 - Some benchmarks datasets allow you to very quickly detect any kind of bias and potential discrimination against a group of people.
-- You can also create your own benchmark dataset that is specific to your business.
+- We can also create our own benchmark dataset that is specific to your business.

+TODO DIAGRAM

 ## 8.3.
 Human Evaluation